Religion is still everywhere. So, reflecting and influencing the culture in which we find them, children’s books are not secular either.

 More fashionable are books sometimes attack religious beliefs.
 (For example There Is No Dog.)

-Angel, mentioned in the paranormal podcast, is an example of a YA book about angels, which are Christian ideas.
-Yet this series and the Fallen series is devoid of spirituality even though god exists as a character.
+Yet the Angel series, and the Fallen series by Lauren Kate, is devoid of spirituality even though god exists as a character.
 He doesn’t exist in the way religious readers would understand.
 It can therefore sit strangely with religious readers.

 Many other recent dystopian YA novels do not mention religion at all.
 The Hunger Games, Delirium etc. are visions of a religion free future.